Unit One – Equality and the governing board

 The content of this module has been written by our in-house subject matter experts:

-Most recently, Judith has worked at a FE college to design and deliver equality and diversity training, and also for Warwickshire County Council as a consultant within the governance development team working with maintained schools, MATs and academies.
+Judith has worked at a FE college where she designed and delivered equality and diversity training, and also for Warwickshire County Council as a consultant within the governance development team working with maintained schools, MATs and academies.

 Adelaide Chitanda, Senior Advice Officer